MBCProject/mbc-markdown/defense-evasion/hidden-files-and-directories.md

 Malware may hide files and folders to avoid detection and/or to persist on the system.
 See potential methods below.

+This behavior is related to Unprotect technique U1230.

 See ATT&CK: **Hide Artifacts: Hidden Files and Directories ([T1564.001](https://attack.mitre.org/techniques/T1564/001/))**.

 ## Methods